← Articles

 Non-surgical care may include:

-An injection may place anti-inflammatory medicine near an irritated nerve or painful area.
-It is not right for every person.
+An injection places anti-inflammatory medicine near an irritated nerve or painful area, and is not right for everyone.

 Surgery may be considered when there is: